DK-Hostmaster/DKHM-RFC-Prepaid/README.md

 All example XML files are available in the [DK Hostmaster EPP XSD repository][DKHMXSDSPEC].

-The proposed extensions and XSD definitions are available in the  [3.2 candidate][DKHMXSD3.2] of the DK Hostmaster XSD, which is currently a draft and work in progress and marked as a  _pre-release_.
+The proposed extensions and XSD definitions are available in the  [3.2 candidate][DKHMXSD3.2] of the DK Hostmaster XSD, which is currently a draft and work in progress and marked as a  _pre-release_, unless these are separate extensions, where the original RFCs should be consulted.
+See: [RFC:3915][RFC3915] for extensions related to grace periods.
+The XSD definition related to balance originated from "[Balance Mapping for the Extensible Provisioning Protocol (EPP)][BALANCE]" and is included in this document.

 <a id="description"></a>
 ## Description